 How I work:

-I work face-to-face and one-to-one with clients aged 18+.
+I work face-to-face and one-to-one with adult clients - I do not work with children.
 The heart of my therapeutic approach appreciates our uniqueness as individuals and on your developing sense of ‘psychological integration’.
 This means that I would help you to consider ways in which you might experience a deeper sense of wholeness and comfort within yourself.
 I draw on a wide variety of theoretical approaches to help us reflect on how your thoughts, feelings, and behaviour may interact, converge, or diverge.
 For example, I appreciate the importance of the mind (thoughts), body (physiological experience), socio-political culture, and our ‘spiritual’ selves, and how all these aspects can impact us in our everyday lives.

 We all take in messages of some sort from the world and we will have our own way of reacting to these.
 These messages might be explicit and direct or implicit, say through body language, and might come from our parents, peers, siblings, larger family, from society as a whole, the media, or from our culture.
 Sometimes the messages we take in are supportive and helpful, but other times they may not support our needs and identity and might create difficult feelings and a sense of unease.

 I have experience of both long and short-term work.
 I'm open to working creatively, and consider the potential role of metaphor, symbolism, the arts, and the language of our body in addition to an explicit verbal narrative.
 As a focus of our work would be to support your personal empowerment, I cannot 'tell you' what to do.
-Instead, I will offer suggestions and feedback that we can evaluate together.
+Instead, I will offer suggestions and feedback that we can evaluate together in a collaborative environment.

-I believe that everyone has the capacity to grow, develop themselves, and feel happier if we are given safe enough challenges, space, time, and circumstances that work for us.
+I believe that we all have the capacity to grow, develop ourselves, and feel happier if we are given safe enough challenges, space, time, and circumstances that are appropriate for us.
 I work humanistically and relationally, am open-minded, and have a warm and collaborative, style.

 If you would like to explore working with me, please do contact me, and we can decide whether or not to move forward with an initial session.
-In your initial contact please let me know if you are looking for counselling in either Leicester or Nottingham.
+In your initial contact please let me know if you are looking for counselling in either Leicester or Nottingham as I work in two different locations on different days.
 An initial session would be an opportunity for us to explore your aims and needs and to get a feel for what it would be like to work together.